cmse822/cmse822.github.io/index.md

 ### Required technologies and software

-- Zoom
 - Slack
-- Internet connection sufficient for Zoom video conferencing (about 25 mbps).
 - a GitHub account
 - a MSU HPCC account

 ### Use of HPCC

-Many of the course assignments will utilize the MSU campus High Performance Computing Center (HPCC).
+The course assignments and projects will utilize the MSU campus High Performance Computing Center (HPCC).
 All students must obtain an account on the HPCC.
-The best way to get an HPCC is through your research mentors.
-If this is not feasible, talk to the course instructor.
+The best way to get an HPCC is through your research mentor.
+If this is not feasible, talk to the course instructor about getting an account.

-### Assignments
+### Pre-class Assignments

-The coursework consists of a combination of pre-class assignments and homework.
+For almost every class meeting, there will be an associated pre-class assignment that you should complete before attending.
 The pre-class assignments will serve as the basis for in-class discussion and so it is important that you complete them.

 The assignments will often consist of writing and running code.
 As such, all assignments will be handed out and turned in via Git repositories on the course's [GitHub Classroom](https://github.com/cmse822f20).
 The Git history of your assignments should demonstrate the originality of your work.
 You will also be graded on the _quality_ of your code.